Timeline: a history of magazines

 Newspaper and magazine designer Simon Esterson appointed Royal Designer for Industry by the RSA

-2002 John Brown Citrus wins contract to publish satellite broadcaster Sky’s customer magazine, the UK's highest circulating magazine (5,183,964 copies) from Redwood – and becomes biggest company in the field
+2002 John Brown Citrus wins contract to publish Sky’s customer magazine from Redwood.
+The satellite broadcaster's contract title was the UK's highest circulating magazine (5,183,964 copies).
+John Brown Citrus becomes the biggest customer publishing company

 Despite series of relaunches, Punch closed by Mohammed al Fayed.
 Lives on as website selling cartoon catalogue www.punch.co.uk